Tintype

 A tintype, also known as a melanotype or ferrotype, is a photograph made by creating a direct positive on a thin sheet of metal, colloquially called 'tin' (though not actually tin-coated), coated with a dark lacquer or enamel and used as the support for the photographic emulsion.
 It was introduced in 1853 by Adolphe Alexandre Martin in Paris.
 It competed with both the ambrotype process and the older and established daguerreotype, finding particular adoption in North America.
 Tintypes enjoyed their widest use during the 1860s and 1870s, but lesser use of the medium persisted into 1930s and it has been revived as a novelty and fine art form in the 21st century.
 It has been described as the first "truly democratic" medium for mass portraiture.

 Tintypes were particularly used for portraits.
 They were at first usually made in a formal photographic studio, like daguerreotypes and other early types of photographs.
-At the time though the process like the professional were called specifically ferrotype and ferrotypist respectively (not photograph|er).
-Later on tintypes were most commonly made by ferrotypists working in booths, tents, or the open air at fairs and carnivals, as well as by itinerant sidewalk photographers (with carts or wagons).
-Because the lacquered iron support was resilient and later did not need drying, a tintype could be developed and fixed and handed to the customer only a few minutes after the picture had been taken.
+The specific terms ferrotype and, correspondingly, ferrotypist were used at the time, however, rather than the more generic photographer.
+Later on tintypes were most commonly made by ferrotypists working in booths, tents, or the open air at fairs and carnivals, as well as by itinerant sidewalk photographers.

+As the lacquered iron support of ferrotypes was resilient, and did not need later drying, a tintype could be developed, fixed, and handed to the customer only a few minutes after the picture had been taken.

-The tintype saw the Civil War come and go, documenting the individual soldier and horrific battle scenes.
+The tintype saw the American Civil War come and go, documenting the individual soldier and horrific battle scenes.
 It captured scenes from the Wild West as it was easy to produce by itinerant photographers working out of covered wagons.
 They captured farming families in front of their new home (house portraits), emerging towns as well as the frontier landscape, for which large plates were used.

 It began losing artistic and commercial ground to higher quality albumen prints on paper in the mid-1860s, yet survived for well over another half century, living mostly as a carnival novelty.
 The tintype's immediate predecessor, the ambrotype, was done by the same process of using a sheet of glass as the support.
 The glass was either of a dark color or provided with a black backing so that, as with a tintype, the underexposed negative image in the emulsion appeared as a positive.
 Tintypes were sturdy and did not require mounting in a protective hard case like ambrotypes and daguerreotypes.